ROS-Aerial/aerial_robotic_landscape/docs/education_and_tutorial.md

 Link Embry-Riddle Aeronautical University: <https://erau.edu/degrees/bachelor/unmanned-aircraft-systems> Link University of North Dakota: <https://und.edu/programs/unmanned-aircraft-system-operations-bs-aero/>

-If you have already done your bachelors in a different engineering major, or if you just want to learn me, The **University of Soutern Denmark** offers a Drone and Autonomous Systems specialization for their master programmes in Robots Systems.
+If you have already done your bachelors in a different engineering major, or if you just want to learn, The **University of Soutern Denmark** offers a Drone and Autonomous Systems specialization for their master programmes in Robots Systems.

 Link: <https://www.sdu.dk/en/uddannelse/kandidat/robotteknologi/uddannelsens_opbygning/drone/>